 For documents you are submitting to the doctoral school/program, please sign them (in person or electronically) together with your thesis director (plus your co-director when applicable) and email them in pdf format to the EDBB program administrator.
 She will then present them to the EDBB Program Director to approve before emailing them on to the doctoral school.

-- 1st YEAR: All EDBB students enrolled after February 18, 2019 are required to attend 16 talks in the Weekly BioEngineering Colloquia Series within the first year of their PhD studies.
-Please forward the email from the organizer confirmation of your various attendances to EDBB before passing your candidacy exam.
+- 1st year: All EDBB students are required to attend 16 talks in the Weekly BioEngineering Colloquia Series within the first year of their PhD studies.
+Please forward your completed attendance sheet & the organizer’s email comfirmations of any Zoom sessions you attended to EDBB before passing your candidacy exam.

 According to the EPFL rules and to the PhD job description, each PhD student is required to participate in undergraduate teaching.
 These teaching duties do not give any graduate credits.

 A scholarship for Master students – PhD candidate and post-docs to study at top-ranked universities in the United-States, the United Kingdom or Europe.

 Microsoft Research PhD Scholarship support projects in many I&C fields, but also in computational science.
 The support is provided through funding, as well as collaboration with Microsoft Research Cambridge.